 Franchise Matters.
 Cable operators generally must apply for and obtain non-exclusive franchises from local or state franchising authorities before providing video service.
 The terms and conditions of franchises vary among jurisdictions, but franchises generally last for a fixed term and are subject to renewal, require the cable operator to collect a franchise fee of as much as 5% of the cable operator's gross revenue from video services, and contain certain service quality and customer service obligations.
-A significant number of states today have processes in place for obtaining state-wide franchises, and legislation has been introduced from time to time in Congress and in various states, including those in which we provide some form of video service, that would require the implementation of state-wide franchising processes.
-Although we cannot predict whether state-wide franchising will become ubiquitous, it would, if implemented, likely lower barriers to entry and increase competition in the marketplace for video services.
-In 2006, the FCC adopted new rules governing the terms and conditions under which franchising authorities can award franchises to entities that compete against incumbent cable service operators.
-These rules generally limit the ability of franchising authorities to impose certain requirements on and extract certain concessions from new entrants.
-Also in 2006, Virginia adopted a new franchising statute.
-This statute largely leaves franchising responsibility in the hands of local municipalities and counties, but it governs the local government entities' award of such franchises and their conduct of franchise negotiations.
+A significant number of states today have processes in place for obtaining state-wide franchises, and legislation and regulation have been introduced from time to time in Congress, the FCC, and in various states, including those in which we provide some form of video service, that would require the implementation of state-wide franchising processes, potentially lowering barriers to entry and increasing competition in the marketplace for video services.
+Virginia's franchising statute largely leaves franchising responsibility in the hands of local municipalities and counties, but it governs the local government entities' award of such franchises and their conduct of franchise negotiations.
 We cannot predict the extent to which these rules and other developments will accelerate the pace of new entry into the video market or the effect, if any, they may have on our cable operations.

 Leased Access/PEG.
-The Communications Act permits franchising authorities to require cable operators to set aside the use of channels for public, education and governmental access ("PEG") programming.
-The Communications Act also requires certain cable systems to make available a portion of their capacity for commercial leased access by third parties that would compete with programming offered on other channels of the cable system.
-Increases in the amount of required commercial leased access or PEG access usage could reduce the number of channels available to us to provide other types of programming to subscribers.
+The Communications Act permits franchising authorities to require cable operators to set aside channels for public, education and governmental access ("PEG") programming.
+The Communications Act also requires certain cable systems to make available a portion of their capacity for commercial leased access by third parties.
+The FCC is currently conducting proceedings that may impact commercial leased access and PEG access usage.
+Increases in the amount of such access usage could reduce the number of channels available to us to provide other types of programming to subscribers.

 Pole Attachments.
-The Communications Act requires most utilities to provide cable systems with access to poles and conduits and simultaneously subjects the rates charged for this access to either federal or state regulation.
+The Communications Act requires investor-owned utilities to provide cable systems with access to poles and conduits and simultaneously subjects the rates charged for this access to either federal or state regulation.
 In 2011 and again in 2015, the FCC amended its existing pole attachment rules to promote broadband deployment.
 The 2011 order allows for new penalties in certain cases involving unauthorized attachments, but generally strengthens the cable industry's ability to access investor-owned utility poles on reasonable rates, terms and conditions.
 Additionally, the 2011 order reduces the federal rate formula previously applicable to "telecommunications" attachments to closely approximate the rate formula applicable to "cable" attachments.
-The 2015 order, which is currently on appeal by utility pole owners, continues that rate reconciliation, effectively closing the remaining "loophole" that potentially allowed for significantly higher rates for telecommunications attachments in certain scenarios, and minimizing the rate consequences of any of our services being deemed "telecommunications" for pole attachment purposes.
+The 2015 order, which was affirmed following an appeal by utility pole owners, continues that rate reconciliation, effectively closing the remaining "loophole" that potentially allowed for significantly higher rates for telecommunications attachments in certain scenarios, and minimizing the rate consequences of any of our services being deemed "telecommunications" for pole attachment purposes.
 Neither the 2011 order nor the 2015 order directly affect the rate in states that self-regulate (rather than allow the FCC to regulate) pole rates, but many of those states have substantially the same rate for cable and telecommunications attachments.